-Chinese researchers just confirmed that patients can transmit the coronavirus without showing symptoms.
+Chinese researchers confirmed that patients can transmit the coronavirus without showing symptoms.
 A woman passed it to 5 relatives.

 For now, the woman’s asymptomatic transmission appears to be an anomaly, but health experts have documented other instances in which people tested positive for the virus without showing symptoms.

+Chinese researchers identified a 45-year-old teacher from Wuhan who passed the virus to others before his symptoms appeared.
+The teacher attended an academic conference in on February 5, while feeling fine, and ate dinner with two other teachers a day later.
+They became infected.
+After returning to Wuhan, the 45-year-old came down with a fever, cough, and sore throat.

 A report from the Chinese Center for Disease Control and Prevention analyzed records of all of China’s reported cases of the virus from December 8 to February 11 and found that 1.2% of patients confirmed to be infected showed no symptoms.
-A far higher portion of asymptomatic cases was found on the Diamond Princess cruise ship, where 322 of 621 people tested positive but showed no symptoms.
+A far higher portion of asymptomatic cases was found on the Diamond Princess cruise ship, where 380 of the 691 people tested positive but showed no symptoms.

 “It’s very clear that the people who are getting caught in that umbrella of reporting are the people that present themselves to a hospital,” Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said at a briefing on February 6.
 “There’s another whole cohort that is either asymptomatic or minimally symptomatic.”

-The Chinese woman tested positive for the virus, but never got sick
+The Chinese woman tested positive for the virus but never got sick

 - source